Hapa

-Hapa (/ˈhɑːpə/) is a Hawaiian word for someone of multiracial ancestry.
+Hapa (/ˈhɑːpə/, /haw/) is a Hawaiian word for someone of multiracial ancestry.
 In Hawaii, the word refers to any person of mixed ethnic heritage, regardless of the specific mixture.
 The term is used for any multiracial person of partial East Asian, Southeast Asian, or Pacific Islander mixture in California.
 In what can be characterized as trans-cultural diffusion or the wave model, this latter usage has also spread to Massachusetts, Ohio, and Oregon.
 Both uses are concurrent.
 (Note: "Asian or Pacific Islander (API)" was a US Census classification prior to the 2000 US Census subsequently separated into two categories: "Asian" and "Native Hawaiian or Other Pacific Islander".)